alinahid477/tkgonazure/README.md

 # Create workload clusters on Azure using Tanzu

-Read details in the official documentation here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-deploy.html
+The official documentation here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-deploy.html

-***Using this boostrapped docker when you get shell access you can use it to create workload clusters using tanzu cli on azure***
+***Using this boostrapped docker when you get shell access you can use it to create workload clusters using tanzu cli OR tkgworkloadwizard on azure***

-Here's a summarised version of creating workoad cluster using this bootstrapped docker:
-- `cp .tanzu/tkg/clusterconfigs/n44jxxxx.yaml workload-clusters/my-worload-cluster1.yaml`
+## Workload creation Wizard:

+There are 2 ways to use the wizard:
+- the `-f` flag: Create your own configfile and supply the location here. (as per documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-azure.html).
+You can add an additional parameter called `TMC_ATTACH_URL` in the config file for attaching the cluster to tmc.
+The `tmc attach` is a special addition to this docker.
+- the `-n` flag: This will instruct the wizard to go into a wizard/guided mode and generate the config file and install the k8s cluster with user input and prompts.

+***For intermidiate level users tkgworkloadwizard -n is highly recommended.***

+Once you get shell access to the docker container, follow the below steps

+- run `tanzu kubernetes-release get` to get the Tanzu Kubernetes Release Version (eg: v1.20.4---vmware.3-tkg.1) and record a compatible=true and upgradable=true version.
+Fill the value in .env file for `TKR_VERSION` field.
+- Exit the docker (`exit`) and enter again by running `docker run -it --rm --net=host -v ${PWD}:/root/ -v /var/run/docker.sock:/var/run/docker.sock --name tkgonazure tkgonazure /bin/bash`.
+This is to reload the new value in environment variable context.
+- `~/binaries/tkgworkloadwizard.sh -n name-of-workload-k8s-cluster`
-    Where n44jxxxx is the randomly generated (via the wizard) name of the file based on which the management cluster was created.
+- The wizard will handle most of the config generation based on the config from management cluster (eg: Azure login, subscriptions etc)
-- change the below values:
+- The wizard will also prompt for the below configurations:
-    - CLUSTER_NAME: my-workload-cluster1 (or give any appropriate name)
+    - CLUSTER_NAME (The wizard will auto populate from the -n paramater)
-    - WORKER_MACHINE_COUNT: 3 (This is optional.
-Change `CLUSTER_PLAN: prod` for 3 control place node and 3 worker node.
-Since the default number of worker node for `CLUSTER_PLAN: dev` is 1, I am overwriting it with this value.
-It is also posibble to overwrite control plane node count with `CONTROL_PLANE_MACHINE_COUNT`.)
+    - CLUSTER_PLAN (The wizard will prompt based on the value of management-cluster.
+This is optional.
+The wizard will have default value based on the management cluster provisioned.
+But feel free to change.
+For `CLUSTER_PLAN: prod` it is 3 control plane nodes and 3 worker nodes.
+For `CLUSTER_PLAN: dev` it is 1 control plane node and 1 worker node.)
+    - AZURE_CONTROL_PLANE_MACHINE_TYPE: (The will have default value matched to management-cluster.
+But you can overwrite it by typing a new value (eg: Standard_B2s). ***Minimum vCPU requirement is: 2***.
+Check the machine types here: https://docs.microsoft.com/en-us/azure/virtual-machines/sizes)
+    - AZURE_NODE_MACHINE_TYPE (Same instruction as above.
+This is for worker nodes.)
+    - CONTROL_PLANE_MACHINE_COUNT (The wizard will set default value matching to the management cluster.
+You can overwrite it here)
+    - WORKER_MACHINE_COUNT (Same instruction as above)
+    - TMC_ATTACH_URL (This is optional.
+If you want to attach this cluster to TMC input the url here. *Note: Do not input the entire string here.
+Input only the URL*)
+- The wizard will generate the config file and ask you to review.
+You can also modify this file.
+- Once you have confirmed the configfile on the wizard prompt, it will then proceed to install the workload cluster based on the configfile.
+This process takes some time (approx 5-15mins depending on the size of the k8s cluster) so grab a coffee or beer or go for a short walk.

-# Enable Identity Management After Management Cluster Deployment
+# Enable Identity Management After Management Cluster Deployment (optional)

+*This is if you have not registered OIDC/LDAP during the management cluster installation time.*

 Doc: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-cluster-lifecycle-enable-identity-management.html

 sample config in ~/identity-management/oidc/azure-oidc.sample.yaml

 Steps:
+- `cp identity-management/oidc/azure-oidc.sample.yaml identity-management/oidc/azure-oidc.yaml`
-- Fill out the value in the sample config file (that one is for Azure, AWS/vSphere would be similar)
+- Fill out the value in the sample config file at `identity-management/oidc/azure-oidc.yaml` (that one is for Azure, AWS/vSphere would be similar.)
-- export _TKG_CLUSTER_FORCE_ROLE="management"
+- `export _TKG_CLUSTER_FORCE_ROLE="management"`
-- export FILTER_BY_ADDON_TYPE="authentication/pinniped"
+- `export FILTER_BY_ADDON_TYPE="authentication/pinniped"`
-- tanzu cluster create CLUSTER-NAME --dry-run -f ~/identity-management/oidc/azure-oidc.sample.yaml > ~/identity-management/oidc/CLUSTER-NAME-example-secret.yaml
+- `tanzu cluster create CLUSTER-NAME --dry-run -f ~/identity-management/oidc/azure-oidc.sample.yaml > ~/identity-management/oidc/CLUSTER-NAME-example-secret.yaml`
 - `kubectl apply -f ~/identity-management/oidc/CLUSTER-NAME-example-secret.yaml`
 - check by running `kubectl get app pinniped -n tkg-system`
 - if "reconcile failed" then do `kubectl get app pinniped -n tkg-system -o yaml`